5 Reasons Not to Plant Bamboo in Your Yard

 1. Bamboo can spread into neighboring yards.

 Many homeowners plant bamboo to create a fast-growing privacy screen around their home.
 Ted Jordan Meredith, author of Bamboo for Gardens, notes that some bamboo species grow more than three feet per day.
 Bamboo can spread as quickly as it grows, and it doesn’t respect fences or property lines.

 Bamboo grows particularly vigorously when adjacent to irrigated lawns and gardens or in low-lying areas that collect water.
 Instead of just blocking the view of nosy neighbors, you could be turning your property line into a war zone by planting bamboo.

 Some bamboo species may even be categorized as noxious weeds, meaning a neighbor could legally force you to remove your bamboo.
 You could also be liable for the cost of any damage to the neighbors’ property caused by your bamboo, and for the cost of removal from their property.

 2. Bamboo can be an invasive threat to biodiversity.

-Bamboo that spreads and escapes your yard can also cause ecological problems.
+Bamboo that spreads and escapes your yard may cause ecological problems as well.
 Many spreading bamboo species are categorized as invasive exotic plants that crowd out native plants and threaten biodiversity.